-There is no doubt that wire connections that based on Ethernet cables usually have faster speed yet lower latency than Wi-Fi connections.
-And owing to the advanced technology, modern Ethernet cable can communicate at even faster speeds.
-When to install a network for your home, office or business, you may come across these questions: With various types of network cables available, what do I really need?
-Is it a Cat5, 5e, 6 or 6a, shielded or unshielded, UTP or STP?
-Thus, we are supposed to answer these frequently asked questions in the article.
+Usually, wire connections based on the network cable have faster speed yet lower latency than Wi-Fi connections.
+And owing to the advanced technology, modern Ethernet cables are able to communicate at even faster speeds.
+To cabling for your home, office or business, you may come across these questions: with so many types of network cables, which is the best ethernet cable for me?
+Is it a Cat5, Cat5e, Cat6 or Cat6a, shielded or unshielded, UTP or STP?
+Thus, we are supposed to answer these frequently asked questions in this article.

-Based on different specifications, Ethernet cables are standardized into sequentially numbered categories (“cat”) like Cat4, Cat5, Cat6 and etc. Each cable with a higher number is a newer standard, and these cables are backwards compatible.
-Sometimes the category can be further divided by clarification or testing standards, such as Cat5e and Cat6a.
-According to these different categories, it is easier for us to know what type of cable we need for a specific application.
+Based on different specifications, Ethernet cables are standardized into sequentially numbered categories (“cat”) like Cat4, Cat5, Cat6 and etc. Each cable with a higher number is a newer standard, and these cables are backward compatible.
+Sometimes, the category can be further divided by clarification or testing standards, such as Cat5e and Cat6a.
+By understanding what these Cat5, Cat5e, Cat6, Cat6a cables are, it will be much easier to figure out which one is the best ethernet cable.

-Cat5 (Category 5) cable serves as an older type of Ethernet network cable.
+Cat5 or Category 5 cable serves as an older type of Ethernet network cable.
 It is designed to support theoretical speeds of 10 Mbps and 100 Mbps.
-Cat5 cable is capable of operating at gigabit speeds as well, especially when the cable is shorter, however, this cannot be guaranteed.
-Currently, Cat5 cable is rarely seen in the store, but there are still some with an older router, switch, or other networking device.
+Cat5 cable is capable of operating at gigabit speeds as well, especially when the cable is shorter, however, this cannot be ensured.
+Currently, Cat5 cable is rarely seen in the store, but there are still some applied in older routers, switches, or other networking devices.

-Cat5e (Category 5 enhanced cabling) cable is known as an improved version of Cat5 cabling.
-And with the enhanced signal carrying capacity, it is faster than Cat5 cable.
-Cat5e was made to support Ethernet, Fast Ethernet, and Gigabit Ethernet speeds over short distances and is backward compatible with Cat5.
-Meanwhile, it decreases the chance of crosstalk, the interference you sometimes inevitable to get between wires inside the cable.
-Cat5e cable also features improved durability because of improvements in the quality of the PVC protective jacket.
+Cat5e (Category 5 Enhanced) cable is known as an improved version of Cat5.
+With the enhanced signal carrying capacity, it is faster than Cat5 cable.
+Cat5e patch cable is made to support Ethernet, Fast Ethernet, and Gigabit Ethernet speeds over short distances.
+And it is backward compatible with Cat5.
+Meanwhile, Cat5e decreases the chance of crosstalk, the interference you sometimes inevitable to get between wires.
+Cat5e internet cable also features improved durability because of improvements in the quality of the PVC protective jacket.
 It is more than suitable for most data cabling requirements.

-Cat6 (Category 6) cable is the next step up from Cat5e. and it was specifically designed to consistently deliver 1 Gigabit Ethernet.
-When it comes to interference, Cat6 cable has even stricter specifications.
-Since the improvement in interference makes no big difference in regular usage, there is no need to rush out to Cat6 upgrade.
-However, when you propose to buy a new cable, you could try Cat6 because it is an improvement over the former types.
+Cat6 or Category 6 cable is the next step up from Cat5e.
+And it was specifically designed to consistently deliver at Gigabit Ethernet.
+When it comes to interference, best Cat6 cable has even stricter specifications.
+Since the improvement of interference makes no big difference with the regular usage, there is no need to rush out for Cat6 upgrade.
+However, when you propose to buy a new cable, you could try Cat6, an improvement over the former types.

-Cat6a (Cat6 augmented) is designed to 10 Gigabit speeds and is backward compatible with all the existing standards.
+Cat6a patch cable is designed for 10 Gigabit speed and is backward compatible with all the existing standards.
 Besides, it can be used in industries utilizing high-performance computing platforms to support very high bandwidth-intensive applications.
-Server farms, storage area networks, data centers and riser backbones are common 10G/Cat6a applications.
+Server farms, storage area networks, data centers, and riser backbones are common 10G/Cat6a applications.